 A proper form is important to attaining the most results on and minimizing the risk of injuries.
 Put your hands in front of you without letting them lean forward too much.
 Keep your back in a straight posture while ensuring that your leg pushes hard when pedaling and grasp the side handles.

-Avoid leaning forward repeatedly as this will cause muscle imbalances.
+Note: Avoid leaning forward repeatedly as this will cause imbalances!

 The video above shows you how to adjust a recumbent bike to avoid injuries.